 The visit to the vet was easy and fairly painless.
 As we were foreigners, it wasn't that hard for the receptionist to place us as the worried hamster owners from the phone.
 We checked in and had some time to see what hamster goodies this vet had to offer.

 The vet himself was a very nice man.
 He was patient with explaining what he was doing, what he saw, and how he felt about what he saw.
 He complimented Bunny's teeth and nails, saying they were a healthy length.
 She seemed a healthy weight as well - 167g, which is right around the measurements I have for her.
 He didn't find anything that concerned him besides some nasal discharge, but he took some x-rays to be sure.

 That's right.
-Michael and I paid for little Bunny to get some x-rays.
-While we waited for her to finish up her x-rays, I mentioned to Michael that I never wanted to be in the position I was in with Diana ever again.
+I paid for little Bunny to get some x-rays.
+While we waited for her to finish up her x-rays, I mentioned to M that I never wanted to be in the position I was in with Diana ever again.
 With Diana, I had to make decisions based off our bank account.
 We had no credit or savings to pull from, and the meager amount we did have was almost zeroed out in trying to care for Diana.
 To this day I carry the guilt of knowing that my opting out of those extra diagnostic exams prevented us from catching her tumor and cost us her life.
 Here we had the luxury of knowing that we could do it, whatever "it" was.

 The x-rays turned out completely normal, besides some intestinal gas pockets that the vet said he could give Bunny an injection for but if left alone would most likely only cause diarrhea.

 Final verdict: two shots and a week's worth of medicine for an upper respiratory infection.
 It was heartbreaking being in the room for Bunny's two shots.
 I now know what her squeaks of pain and discomfort sound like, though.
 Through all of this, she never retaliated or bit anyone.
 She is such a wonderful little hamster.